Andrew Carnegie: Early life

-Andrew Carnegie was born to Margaret Morrison Carnegie and William Carnegie in Dunfermline, Scotland, in a typical weaver's cottage with only one main room, consisting of half the ground floor, which was shared with the neighboring weaver's family.
+Andrew Carnegie was born to Margaret (Morrison) Carnegie and William Carnegie in Dunfermline, Scotland, in a typical weaver's cottage with only one main room.
+It consisted of half the ground floor, which was shared with the neighboring weaver's family.
 The main room served as a living room, dining room and bedroom.
 He was named after his paternal grandfather.
+William Carnegie had a successful weaving business and owned multiple looms.

 In 1836, the family moved to a larger house in Edgar Street (opposite Reid's Park), following the demand for more heavy damask, from which his father benefited.
-He was educated at the Free School in Dunfermline, a gift to the town from the philanthropist Adam Rolland of Gask.
+Carnegie was educated at the Free School in Dunfermline, a gift to the town from philanthropist Adam Rolland of Gask.